vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 Amap - Application mapper
 -------------------------

-By using **amap**, we can identify if any SSL server is running on port 3445 or some oracle listener on port 23.
-Also, it will actually do an SSL connect if you want and then try to identify the SSL-enabled protocol!
-One of the VM in vulnhub was running http and https on the same port.
+By using **amap**, we can identify which services is running on a given port.
+For example is there a SSL server running on port 3445 or some oracle listener on port 23.
+Note that the application can also handle services that requies SSL.
+Herefore it will perform an SSL connect following by trying to identify the SSL-enabled protocol!
+One of the vulnhub VM's for example was running http and https on the same port.

 ::